Iulia2191/To-Do-List/README.md

-ChoreMaster is a web application that I developed during the Web Development course at IT School.
+Todo List is a web application that I developed during the Web Development course at IT School.
 This project is designed to help users manage their daily chores and to-do lists more efficiently.
 The chore list is dynamically fetched from an external API, providing real-time data for users.

 Technologies Used: